jbcodeforce/aws-studies/docs/infra/index.md

 * EC2 is a renting machine.
 * Amazon EC2 instances are a combination of virtual processors (vCPUs), memory, network, and, in some cases, instance storage and graphics processing units (GPUs).
-* Only size for what you plan to use.
+* Only size for what we plan to use.
 * Storing data on virtual drives: [EBS](./storage/#amazon-elastic-block-storage-ebs).
 * Distribute load across machines using [ELB](#elastic-load-balancers).
 * Auto scale the service via group: [ASG](#auto-scaling-group-asg).

 EC2 can have MacOS, Linux or Windows OS.
 Amazon Machine Image (AMI) is the OS image with preinstalled softwares.
 Amazon Linux 2 for linux base image.
-See `AMI Catalog` within your region to get what AMI could be installed.
+See `AMI Catalog` within our region to get what AMI could be installed.

  ![EC2 instance](./images/EC2-instance.png)